Property Division in Denver, Colorado

 - property excluded by a valid agreement of the parties.

-The second step is determining an accurate value for the property.
-Many asset values can be determined by appraisals or statement of accounts.
-Businesses or stock options or intellectual property are more complicated to value and we team up with professional CPA’s and business valuators to get the most accurate figures.
+The second step in property division is assigning an accurate value for both the marital assets and marital debt.
+Many assets can be valued through appraisals or account statements.
+Self-owned businesses, stock options, or intellectual property are more difficult to assess and often require the help of professional CPAs and business valuators to produce the most accurate figures.

-We have a combined 30+ years of legal experience providing favorable resolutions to my clients’ complex cases.
-For more information regarding how my office can help you, contact my firm and schedule a consultation today.
+We have a combined 30+ years of legal experience providing favorable resolutions to clients’ property division cases.
+For more information on how we can help you, contact the legal team at Perusse Nixon, PLLC, today to schedule a consultation.